unstoppabledomains/dev-docs/partner/partner-integration-guides/stripe-payments.md

 Unstoppable Domains supports [Stripe](https://stripe.com) payments to process payments from Partners.
 Stripe is a payment provider that allows you to accept credit cards, PayPal, and Apple Pay from customers.
 This is a recommended and secure payment method for partners that mostly use client-side applications.

-## Step 1: Create a Stripe Account

-You need to have a Stripe account before connecting it to your Unstoppable Domains Partner account.
-If you have not created a Stripe account before now, create one here: <https://dashboard.stripe.com/register>.

-## Step 2: Connect Stripe to Unstoppable Domains
+## Step 1: Connect Stripe to Unstoppable Domains

 Click on the `Connect` button in the Stripe section of your [Sandbox](https://www.ud-sandbox.com/partner-api-dashboard) or [Production](https://unstoppabledomains.com/partner-api-dashboard) Partner account.
 Unstoppable Domains uses different Stripe API keys for the Sandbox and Production environments.